For professors or researchers with a mid- to long-term position at an American university or research institution

 Up to 9 grants awarded for two-year collaborative projects

-The Thomas Jefferson Fund is a new program launched by the French Embassy in the United States and the FACE Foundation to support cooperation among the most promising young French and American researchers, and foster forward-looking collaborative research that addresses the most pressing global challenges.
+The Thomas Jefferson Fund is a program sponsored by the French Embassy in the United States and the FACE Foundation to support cooperation among the most promising young French and American researchers, and foster forward-looking collaborative research that addresses the most pressing global challenges.

 Up to nine grants will provide $20,000 over two years to each selected projects.